WICG/turtledove/FLEDGE.md

   }
 }
 ```
+4. The data version is passed in `browserSignals.crossOriginDataVersion`, not
+   `browserSignals.dataVersion`.

 Note that older version of Chrome did not support cross-origin trusted signals.
 You can query
 whether support is available as: